the time has come to

 (1) The Soul of the Forest Rule is important to keep in mind when calculating Glory.

-The game ends immediately when a player reaches the required number of Glory.
+The game ends immediately when a player reaches the required number of Glory connected to their Origin Tile.

 In a 2 person game on the Valley of Fate Scenario, victory is claimed by the first player to reach 4 Glory and hold that advantage until the start of their next turn.